napoleon9000/CYY/Readme.md

 ## 🔐 Privacy

-MediMinder is designed with privacy in mind:
+CYY is designed with privacy in mind:
 - All data is stored locally using IndexedDB
 - No servers or external APIs
 - No tracking or analytics